AdalineBaskaran/Final-Year-Project-1/README.md

 Idea on how the question system will work

 ### Interaction Flow
-This installation is similar to how social media works.
-There are 5 QR codes with 5 questions and a screen with an image of a girl.
-When the QR code is scanned, a MCQ question will appear on your mobile phone with 4 answer.
-You then have to select an answer.
-Each answer will affect the image to change and leading to the next question.
-At the end of the question, a pop up box will appear on your mobile phone with a message based on the image.
+There is a QR code and a screen displaying an image of a girl.
+When the QR code is scanned with the given tablet, a MCQ question will appear.
+Based on the image, users have to answer the following question.
+There are 5 questions total.
+Each answer will affect the image to change differently.
+At the end of the question, a pop up box will appear on the tablet with a message based on the image.

 ![4sgtk8rz-1402550176](https://user-images.githubusercontent.com/34518690/35938768-2bd07d88-0c85-11e8-94b9-a5e2bf490b58.jpg)